-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness low-income, foster youth, and students with disabilities will also increase.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
+We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
+We anticipate that the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
 However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
 2.3 Action: Technology Access & Support Need: All English Learners, LTEL, low-income, and foster youth students will have 100% access to the curriculum and instructional support.
 We know that access to effective technology platforms and support programs is critical to student access to curriculum and instruction.
 Teachers and parents provided feedback indicating that they support the value of implementing a standards-based curriculum.
-Scope: Schoolwide Ensuring that our English Learners, low-income and foster youth students receive and benefit from effective technology platforms and programs is an ongoing effort in helping 100% of them to access their curriculum.
+Ensuring that our English Learners, low-income and foster youth students receive and benefit from effective technology platforms and programs is an ongoing effort in helping 100% of them to access their curriculum.
 Teachers and staff continually support students' access to technology and provide training and materials to close any gaps.
 Providing students with Chromebooks and working with them on their use of technology has been effective with our students during the last year.
 This action starts at student orientation and is ongoing throughout the school year.
 We expect that these actions will have a positive impact on our students.
-There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We will monitor and sustain 100% of our students' access to technology for their educational program.
 We will also consider input from the parents, students, and teachers.
-2.4 Action: Support for Standards-based Curriculum and Instruction Need: Ensuring that our English Learners, low-income and foster youth students receive and benefit from effective technology platforms and programs is an ongoing effort in helping 100% of them to access their curriculum.
-Teachers and staff continually We will monitor and sustain 100% of our students' access to technology for their educational program.
+Scope: There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.